Opinions of Counsel

 Business decisions sometimes require a legal opinion from a trusted professional.
-Our IP attorneys provide reliable and accurate legal opinions on various legal issues to assist in your decisions.
+Our attorneys provide reliable and accurate legal opinions on various intellectual property issues to assist in your decisions.
 Provided below are some common Opinions of Counsel we provide to our clients.

 A determination on the patentability of your invention based on a careful and detailed review of prior art references returned in a global search of the invention.
 Our quality Patentability Opinions outline a potential claim scope so that you fully understand the breadth of the patentability of your invention.